Justin Fields to start at QB for Jets with Tyrod Taylor ruled out against Bengals

 The team announced Saturday that Tyrod Taylor was ruled out with a knee injury and wasn't making the trip to Cincinnati.
 So, whether it was Aaron Glenn's plan all along, the coach will turn back to the struggling Fields.

-Glenn said Wednesday he knew who his starter would be — Fields or Taylor — but declined to announce the decision publicly.
+Glenn said Wednesday he knew who his starter would be — Fields or Taylor — but declined to announce the decision publicly that day or Friday when he spoke to the media.
 Taylor's knee injury made it a moot point when he was ruled out Saturday — a day after Glenn made no indication that the veteran QB was in danger of missing the game.

 “He is limited today and he is questionable,” Glenn said Friday, “and I like the way those guys are trending.”

-Included in that group of questionable players was wide receiver Josh Reynolds, who was also ruled out by the Jets with a hip injury Saturday.
+Included in that group of questionable players was wide receiver Josh Reynolds, who was also ruled out by the Jets with a hip injury Saturday and later placed on injured reserve.
 New York will be down both top receiver Garrett Wilson and Reynolds, No. 2 on the depth chart, against the Bengals.
+The Jets signed wide receiver Brandon Smith from the practice squad to replace Reynolds.

-Undrafted rookie Brady Cook will be promoted from the practice squad and serve as the struggling Fields' backup for the winless Jets (0-7).
+Undrafted rookie Brady Cook was promoted from the practice squad and will serve as the struggling Fields' backup for the winless Jets (0-7).

 It wasn't immediately known if Taylor would have started if he were healthy.
 Taylor, who was listed as a limited practice participant all week, said he took a helmet to the knee in the second half of the Jets' 13-6 loss to Carolina last Sunday.